sighupio/distribution/docs/schemas/onpremises-kfd-v1alpha2.md

 ### Description

-The TLS cipher suites to use for etcd, kubelet, and kubeadm static pods.
+The TLS cipher suites to use for etcd and kubeadm static pods.
 Example:
 ```yaml
 tlsCipherSuites:
   - "TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256"